Ladanakonechna/ln-website/_posts/2025-03-12-Leipziger-Buchmesse-2025.md

 <section markdown="1" class="EN">

-Ukraine at the Leipzig Book Fair: Voices of resilience and cultural renewal Series of events.
+Ukraine at the Leipzig Book Fair: Voices of resilience and cultural renewal.<br>
+Series of events.

 30.03.2025, 10.30-11.30<br>